IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-If the variables TTCFrw and TTBck are both very small (e.g., 0.000001) for any time step, they are set to 0, and the line flow is forced to be 0, i.e., the line is disconnected.
+If the variables TTCFrw and TTBck are both very small (e.g., 0.000001) for any time step, they are set to 0, and the line flow is forced to be 0, i.e., the line is switched off.

 Node location
 -------------